Duplexes are amazing investments for retirees for two reasons:

 Rental Properties might face political risk, but they aren't currently facing what Scott Galloway calls "The Four Horsemen" of companies.Another thing that’s great about the business of rental properties is that the business itself is currently hedged against industry risk in the face of the mega-corporations of our time - Amazon, Apple, Facebook and Google.There isn’t an industry that’s not facing some sort of impact from these types of companies.
 Amazon is systematically killing every single broker-style business.
 They started with the book industry, then went on to electronics.
 The company’s most recent push into the grocery business makes us all wonder what sectors will be safe from this monstrosity.Google is a risk for nearly every single business because it’s the delegator of publicity.
 If Google doesn’t favor your business, it’s going to die.
 This means that many other businesses that a retiree might want to start face some risk from this tech monstrosity.Apple killed about 10 different industries when it created the iPhone.
 Audio players, cameras, camcorders, portable TVs, portable video games, personal voice recorders, calculators, standalone GPS, phone books, portable DVD players, and even laptops to an extent.
 Technology creates all sorts of value and opportunity, but it also creates some risks.I’m sharing about these businesses because rental real estate isn’t staring down the barrel of these giant corporations that have transformed the investment and business climate so drastically.

-Real Estate, particularly duplexes in the Twin Cities area, could be some of the most defensive and reasonable income sources for baby boomers facing a retirement income problem.If you like the idea of creating a plan with duplexes or real estate investment property, then shoot Jason or Drew an email or contact us here.
+Real Estate, particularly duplexes in the Twin Cities area, could be some of the most defensive and reasonable income sources for baby boomers facing a retirement income problem.If you like the idea of creating a plan with duplexes or real estate investment property, then shoot the Duplex Doctors team an email or contact us here.